-- Volunteer Briefing Session for L5 /L4 / L3 quota volunteers (this includes registration and accreditation for volunteers)
+- The Volunteer Briefing Session – required for all L5 /L4 / L3 quota volunteers

-- Umpire Briefing Session for L2 / L1 centre referees and patterns judges (includes registration and accreditation for umpires)
+- The Umpire Briefing Session – required for all L2 / L1 centre referees and patterns judges

-- Captain Briefing Session (to be attended by two people per team: your team captain or club president and your head-coach)
+- The Captain Briefing Session – required for your captain / president or head -coach; to be attended by a maximum of two people per team: your team captain / club president and your head-coach

 Modifications to international rule-sets may be employed at the discretion of the organisers as listed on this website and/or announced at event’s team captain’s briefing session e.g., changes to the event schedule; changes to round lengths.

 Volunteers failing to attend the briefing session will be marked as absent and their club fined according to the absent quota rules.